CSC510-SE-SAITEJA-MADHUMITHA-SHRUTI/WolfTrackPlus/README.md

 <br>

- - **All Job Applications Locations Display**
+ - **All Job Applications Locations Insights**

-The developed feature entails showcasing all the locations involved in the application process.
-Utilizing the OpenCage library, we retrieve coordinates corresponding to each location, enabling us to display them accurately on the website's map interface.
-This functionality allows users to visualize and explore the various application locations seamlessly integrated into the map displayed on the website.
+Helps in location-tracking functionality of job applications.
+This feature allows users to easily manage and visualize job application locations on a map, providing a more intuitive and organized way to track job opportunities across different cities and countries

 ![image](https://github.com/prateeksingamsetty/WolfTrackPlus/blob/project3/Project3/Assets/Application_Locations.jpg?raw=true)

 <br>

 ---
 ## Email Notifiications

 An email is sent when a new account is created, new job application is submitted, or a status change in application.